Qanun (instrument): Regional variants and technical specifications

 Arabic qanuns are usually constructed with five skin insets that support a single long bridge resting on five arching pillars, whereas the somewhat smaller Turkish qanuns are based on just four.
 This allows Arabic variants of the instrument to have more room for the installation of extreme bass and treble strings.
 Kanuns manufactured in Turkey generally feature 26 courses of strings, with three strings per course in the case of all regional variants.
 Contemporary Arabic designs use Nylon or PVF strings that are stretched over the bridge poised on fish-skins as described on one end, and attached to wooden tuning pegs at the other end.

+The qanun has evolved differently across various Middle Eastern countries, reflecting local musical traditions.
+In Turkey, the kanun is typically tuned to a whole-tone scale and played with a technique that emphasizes rapid finger movements, often accompanying folk and classical music.
+In contrast, the Arabic qanun, particularly in Egypt and the Levant, is central to classical Arab music ensembles, where it provides harmonic support and intricate melodic lines.
+The Persian santur, while similar, has a distinct trapezoidal shape and is played with hammers rather than plucked, highlighting the regional adaptations of the instrument.

 Ornamental sound holes called kafes are a critical component of what constitutes the accustomed timbre of qanun.
 However, they normally occupy different locations on the soundboard of Turkish kanuns compared to Arabic qanuns, and may also vary in shape, size and number depending on geography or personal taste.

 The dimensions of a Turkish kanun are typically 95 to 100 cm (37–39") in length, 38 to 40 cm (15–16") in width, and 4 to 6 cm (1.5–2.3") in height.
 In contrast, an Arabic qanun measures a bit larger as mentioned.

 Qanun is played on the lap while sitting or squatting, or sometimes on trestle support, by plucking the strings with two tortoise-shell picks (one for each hand) or with fingernails, and has a standard range of three and a half octaves from A2 to E6 that can be extended down to F2 and up to G6 in the case of Arabic designs.

 The instrument also features special metallic levers or latches under each course called mandals.
 These small levers, which can be raised or lowered quickly by the performer while the instrument is being played, serve to slightly change the pitch of a particular course by altering effective string lengths.